Review and sign transactions from a single secure screen with Ledger Flex™

 Hot Wallet vs Cold Wallet: How To Set Them Up

-Say you’re securing 10 ETH with your Ledger Nano S, Ledger Nano X, or Ledger Stax.
+Say you’re securing 10 ETH with your hardware wallets like the Ledger Nano S Plus, Ledger Nano X, Ledger Flex, or Ledger Stax.
 To keep risks to your assets at an absolute minimum, you should secure the bulk of your ETH in a wallet that never interacts with smart contracts.

 To do this, you’ll simply create two ETH accounts within your Ledger, designating one as a vault that never interacts with Web3.
 This is your cold wallet, and you’ll name it clearly to make sure it stays that way.